+As an occupational therapy intern, you study and work on the Mayo Clinic campus in Rochester, Minnesota.
 The Occupational Therapy Internship prepares individuals for professional practice in hospitals, clinics and private practice.
-Through your patient care responsibilities and clinical experiences, this internship offers rotations in:

 You gain experience in treating patients with special occupational therapy needs, which may include: